Student Employee Handbook

 RCTC reserves the right to apply payroll checks to any unpaid charges.
 These charges may include but are not limited to; tuition, fees, textbook charges, application fees, parking fines, library fines, special course fees and late fees.

 The Student Employment Program complies with the federally established minimum wage rate.
-Rate of pay shall begin at $8.25 per hour, after 200 hours and based on a performance evaluation student's may receive an increase, up to $0.50 per hour.
+Rate of pay shall begin at $9.00 per hour.
+The maximum base wage is $10.50.
+After 200 hours and based on a performance evaluation student's may receive an increase, up to $0.50 per hour.
 The raise is contingent on the outcome of the performance evaluation completed by the Student Employment Supervisor.

 Student workers are responsible for keeping track of their total hours worked and notifying the Financial Aid Office when they have reached the 200-hour level.